PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Docstrings
 ----------

-A docstring is a comment at the beginning of a function or another object that provides information on how to use that function.
+A docstring_ is a comment at the beginning of a function or another object that provides information on how to use that function (see :pep:`257`).
+Docstrings are designated by surrounding the content with triple quotes ``"""This is my docstring."""``.
+If a docstring contains math that utilizes LaTex_ code, then we recommend using a raw-string so you don't have to handle escape characters on backslashes.
+For example, the raw-string ``r""":math:`\alpha`"""`` will render the same as the normal string ``""":math:`\\alpha`"""``.
-Docstrings begin with ``r"""`` (required when including backslashes, such as using LaTeX_ code in equations) or ``"""``, and end with ``"""``.

 In order to improve readability and maintain consistency, PlasmaPy uses the numpydoc_ standard for docstrings.
 Docstring conventions for Python_